Projects

 Council will seek information and input from the community throughout the GMS project.
 We are currently collating the necessary information and identifying the knowledge gaps.

-Council has engaged Place Score, a social research organisation, to run the 2025 Lockyer Valley Liveability Survey, and we'd love for you to participate.
+Council engaged Place Score, a social research organisation, to run the 2025 Lockyer Valley Liveability Survey.

-The survey empowers Lockyer Valley residents to share what matters most to them.
-It invites them to rate the liveability of the neighbourhood they know best and share ideas for improvement.
+The survey empowered Lockyer Valley residents to share what matters most to them.
+It invited them to rate the liveability of the neighbourhood they know best and share ideas for improvement.
 The results of the survey will be shared across the Council to assist with the planning and delivery of more liveable places in our community.